 Guardians of the Galaxy - Mission: Breakout! at Disney California Adventure Park

 Snow White got a happily ever and a more enchanting story after in a new refurbished version of an old dark and scary ride.
-The new version debuted after Disneyland reopened following the temporary closure due to COVID-19.
 The ride is way less scary than it used to be, but watch out for the Evil Queen and her witch alter ego who still make appearances.
-Find out more about the refurbishment in our post on what's coming to Disneyland in 2021.

 Splash Mountain at Disneyland Park

 We’ve seen some bigger kids start shaking and gripping mom’s hand pretty tightly as the music turns more sinister and Brer Rabbit finds himself in deep trouble while the log ascends the final hill (passing some creepy talking birds) before plunging straight down over the falls.
 Other people are simply afraid of getting their phone wet.
 Luckily, after going over the falls it’s all “zip-a-dee-doo-dah” fun and happiness so you get a chance to recover and decide maybe it was not so bad after all.
 Speaking of refurbishments, this ride is getting re-themed to “The Princess and the Frog.”